enasequence/read_docs/faq/pathogen-subs-guide.rst

 Chromosome list file
 ''''''''''''''''''''

 The **chromosome list file** must be provided when the submission contains assembled chromosomes.
 This is a tab separated file up to four columns.
 Each row describes each replicon unit within the assembly.
 Please refer to the `chromosome list file guide <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#chromosome-list-file>`_ for permitted values.
+Here are some examples for different organisms:

 .. tabs::